-Sales trend analysis and Sales forecasting
+Sales trend analysis and Sales forecasting - Customer Trend Analysis

-Market segmentation is a process that divides a market into smaller sub-markets called segments.
+Market Segmentation is a process that divides a market into smaller sub-markets called segments.
 Normally, market is segmented in such as way that customers of a segment have the same attributes.
 Commonly used segmentation methods and techniques for sales forecasting include the followings;

-Why customer segmentation?
+Why Customer Segmentation?
 People with similar attributes tend to exhibit similar purchasing patterns.
 This fact is particularly important in customer relationship management, marketing, and risk management.
 For example, people with certain life-styles tend to buy certain-types of products.
 Promoting products particularly targeted towards the demographic group can lead to successful marketing.
 Customers are segmented along the following demographic and psychographic attributes, and time-series trend analysis is performed;

-PSM is a simple sales trend analysis method to manage your most valuable business resources: customers and markets.
+PSM is a simple customer and sales trend analysis method to manage your most valuable business resources: customers and markets.
 Profile your customers and markets as suggested in Customer Profiling.
 Based on profiling, develop customer and market segments.
 Finally, monitor the following trends;